 Methods

-Audio video (AV) consenting was done to take consent from the parents/guardians/legally accepted representatives (LAR) of healthy infants of age 6 to 8 weeks in a phase III rotavirus vaccine multicentric trial in India.
+Audio video (AV) consenting was done to take consent from the parents/guardians/legally accepted representatives (LAR) of healthy infants of age 6 to 8 weeks in a phase III rotavirus vaccine multicentric trial in India [9].
 This trial was sponsored by Shantha Biotech Limited (A part of Sanofi Company).
 In this paper we are sharing the experience of AV consenting at one of the site at Post Graduate Institute of Medical Education and Research (PGIMER), Chandigarh.
 AV informed consenting process was used for recruiting 100 healthy infants into this trial in accordance with the new rules laid down by the DCGI at this site.
-The Institute Ethics Committee of PGIMER had approved the main study.
+The Institute Ethics Committee of PGIMER had approved the main trial.

 Setting of audio-video consenting